HL7/phd/input/intro-notes/StructureDefinition-PhdCoincidentTimeStampObservation-notes.md

 - If the PHD measurement timestamp contains a UTC or local time and reports being externally synchronized:
   - If the PHG is better synchronized than the PHD:
     - The PHG's current time is reported in the `Observation.effectiveDateTime` element.
-    - The PHD's current time is reported in the `Observation.valueDateTime` element.
+    - The PHD's current time is reported in `Observation.valueDateTime` when it includes a UTC offset or `Observation.valueString` when it is local time without an offset.
     - *The PHG adjusts the measurement timestamps from the PHD's current timeline by the difference.*
   - If the PHD is better synchronized than the PHG:
     - The PHG's current time is not reported, leaving the `Observation.effectiveDateTime` element empty.
-    - The PHD's current time is reported in the `Observation.valueDateTime` element.
+    - The PHD's current time is reported in `Observation.valueDateTime` when it includes a UTC offset or `Observation.valueString` when it is local time without an offset.
     - *The PHG reports the PHD measurement timestamps, correcting for time zone and DST offset as needed.*
 - Otherwise:
   - If the PHD observation contains a tick counter (relative time) or is not externally synchronized:
     - The PHG's current time is reported in the `Observation.effectiveDateTime` element.
-    - The PHD's corresponding time is reported in the `Observation.valueDateTime` or `Observation.valueQuantity` element.
+    - The PHD's corresponding time is reported in the `Observation.valueDateTime`, `Observation.valueString`, or `Observation.valueQuantity` element.
     - *The PHG maps the PHD measurement timestamp to its own timeline using the Coincident Timestamp as an anchor point.*

 #### Example